thomasnield/oreilly_kotlin_for_data_science/1. From Data Science to Production with Kotlin/section_iv_flow_control_and_classes.md

 ## 4-1D: "AND"

-You can combine conditions using the "and" `&&` operator, which joins several conditions together and requires all of themm to be `true` to yield `true`.
+You can combine conditions using the "and" `&&` operator, which joins several conditions together and requires all of them to be `true`.
 Below we check for sleet conditions, which must have rain present and a temperature less than 32 degrees to occur.

 ```kotlin